 In Wyoming, the speech-language pathology profession is experiencing a period of rapid growth that’s projected to continue well into the future.
 According to the Wyoming Department of Workforce Services, the number of speech-language pathologists (SLPs) in the state is expected to grow 19 percent during the ten-year period leading up to 2024.

-To become licensed as an SLP in Wyoming, you must meet the requirements of the Wyoming Board of Speech Pathology and Audiology.
+To become a speech therapist in Wyoming, you will need to meet the SLP licensing requirements put in place by the Wyoming Board of Speech Pathology and Audiology.
 The Board requires applicants to earn a master’s degrees in speech-language pathology, complete a clinical fellowship experience, and pass a national SLP exam.

 Follow these steps to become a licensed speech-language pathologist in Wyoming:

 Step 1.
-Complete a Qualifying Master’s Degree Program in Speech-Language Pathology
+Earn a Speech Therapist Degree: Complete a Qualifying Master’s Degree Program in Speech-Language Pathology

 The first step to becoming a Wyoming SLP is completing a master’s degree in speech-language pathology.
 The American Speech-Language-Hearing Association Council on Academic Accreditation (CAA) accredits both traditional, campus-based programs and online programs.